yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 - If you are not sure if you set up WSL correctly, given there are a few ways to do this, it may be easier to create the development machine for a predictable experience.

-> **Note: Setting up the development machine is optional for Mac OS since you will use Terminal for commands.
-Setting up the development machine is also optional if you are certain you have a working installation of WSL on your current Windows 10 VM.**
+> **Note**: Setting up the development machine is optional for Mac OS since you will use Terminal for commands.
+Setting up the development machine is also optional if you are certain you have a working installation of WSL on your current Windows 10 VM.

 In this section, you will create a Windows 10 VM to act as your development machine.
 You will install the required components to complete the lab using this machine.
 You will use this machine instead of your local machine to carry out the instructions during the lab.